ArttuLe/Osrs_object-detection/README.md

 # Old school runescape object detection model

-A model trained with Tensorflows object detection API to detect ores in oldschool runescape
+A model trained with Tensorflows object detection API to detect ores in oldschool runescape.

+Faster_rcnn_resnet50_v1_640x640 from Tensorflows object detection ZOO was the pretrained model used in training.

     -Images folder contains folders for training and testing images with corresponding xml annotations.